Medical Assistant Information

 The phrase intends to mean the direct application of medication in several ways including simple injections, ingestion and inhalation of pre-measured medications.
 For our purposes, the phrase "administer medications" when used in regards to medical assistants, means to inject, handle, or provide medications to a patient after verification by a physician or podiatrist.

-- Are medical assistants allowed to administer injections
+4. Are medical assistants allowed to administer injections of scheduled drugs?

 Yes, after receiving the appropriate training as indicated in Item 1 response, medical assistants are allowed to administer injections of scheduled drugs only if the dosage is verified and the injection is intramuscular, intradermal or subcutaneous.
 The supervising physician or podiatrist must be on the premises as required in Section 2069 of the Business and Professions Code.